-1. Birth Control Pills Don’t Address the Root Cause of Symptoms
+1. BCPs Don’t Address the Root Cause of Symptoms

 According to the Susan G. Komen Foundation, “A pooled analysis of data from more than 50 studies found that while women were taking birth control pills (and shortly thereafter), they had a 10 to 30 percent higher risk of breast cancer than women who had never used the pill.
 Once women stopped taking the pill, their risk began to decrease and after about 10 years, returned to that of women who have never taken the pill.”

-4. Birth Control Pills May Increase the Risk of Cardiovascular Disease
+4. BCPs May Increase the Risk of Cardiovascular Disease

 Synthetic estrogen has been shown to create cardiovascular risks in some women, including increased potential for life-threatening blood clots, as well as a higher risk of stroke and heart disease, because of the substance’s negative effect on the body’s clotting system.

-While weight gain, bloating, breast tenderness, moodiness and decreased libido are all often listed as side effects of birth control pills, there are plenty of other side effects that aren’t shown on the label.
-Birth control can cause headaches, migraines, fluid retention and may even worsen emotional disorders such as depression.
+So what side effects do we know about?
+Well, there’s weight gain, bloating, breast tenderness, moodiness, and decreased libido.
+Those are the side effects often listed on the package insert.
+Unfortunately, plenty of other side effects aren’t listed.
+In fact, can we just call them all “effects”?
+“The pill” can cause headaches, migraines, and fluid retention, and it may even worsen emotional disorders such as depression.

 Deciding whether or not to use oral contraceptives is a personal choice.
 Being informed is an important part of making the right decision for your health and your body.
 And remember that birth control pills do not protect against sexually transmitted infections, including HIV.